cefolger/needsmoredojo/README.md

 to add a new exception.
 After this, the import will never be flagged as unused.

 ![ScreenShot](https://raw.github.com/cefolger/needsmoredojo/dev/screenshots/docs/unusedimportexception.png)

+##### Refactor: Rename

+In versions 0.5 and later, renaming a module is now supported.
+When you rename a module, Needs More Dojo will scan for AMD references to it in other project modules and update them.
+It supports both relative path and absolute package syntax.

+To perform a rename:
+- Select Refactor -> Rename by right clicking the module in question
+- Uncheck all of the options.
+This is important because IntelliJ will try to update your AMD references incorrectly
+<<< refactorrename1 screenshot >>>
+- Click "Refactor" to complete the rename.

+> **Note: At this time, refactor previews are not available**
+> **Note: Please make sure you have setup your project sources location so that the AMD update works correctly**

+##### Refactor: Move File

+In versions 0.5 and later, you can now move your dojo AMD modules.

+To perform a move:
+- Drag the file in the project tree to its new location
+- Uncheck all of the options.
+This is important becuase IntelliJ will try to change the paths to dojo modules among other things
+<<<< refactormove1 screenshot >>>
+- Click 'OK'

+> **Note: Please make sure you have setup your project sources location so that the AMD update works correctly**

 ##### Navigate to Attach Point